Biplane fighter aces

 He volunteered for the Spanish Civil War as part of the Aviacion Legonaria and landed in Sevilla in January 1937.

-During the Spanish Civil War, he used the nom de guerre ”Valentine Tocci”.
+During the Spanish Civil War, he used the nom de guerre ”Valentino Tocci”.

 On 7 February, he flew his first sortie but didn’t encounter any enemy aircraft.

-Returning from an escort mission on 13 February in the Arganda area, his formation was jumped by enemy fighters.
-In the ensuing combat, he damaged two I-16s, and then suddenly found himself surrounded by three hostile fighters, which hit his CR.32.
-One 1-16 got behind him and every effort from Degli Incerti to shake him off failed.
+Returning from an escort mission on 13 February in the Arganda area, Tenente Degli Incerti's formation was jumped by enemy fighters.
+In the ensuing combat Degli Incerti damaged two I-16s, and then suddenly found himself surrounded by three hostile fighters, which hit his CR.32.
+One I-16 got behind him and every effort from Degli Incerti to shake him off failed.
 He managed to dodge the bullets until he saw a chance to escape.
 Suddenly he pulled the stick back into his stomach and the Fiat shot upward.
 Out of imminent danger, he looked around and noticed a damaged Fiat limping homeward.
 He flew alongside until the crippled fighter landed on the airfield, then he returned to the combat area but the sky was empty.

-On 16 February 1937, 24 CR.32s flew close escort to Ju 52/3ms out to bomb Arganda.
+In the afternoon on 16 February, 24 CR.32s flew close escort to Ju 52/3ms out to bomb Arganda del Rey.
 Polikarpov I-15s intercepted them from behind and above.
 The Republican fighters didn’t attack the Nationalist aircraft but over the target three I-15s broke formation and raced towards the bombers.
-Banking sharply to the port, Tenente Degli Incerti intercepted the leader and opened fire.
+Before the escort could intervene, one Ju 52/3m bomber flown by a Spanish crew was shot down.
+Banking sharply to the port, Tenente Degli Incerti intercepted the leader of the I-15s and opened fire.
 This prompt action caused the enemy pilot to discontinue the attack, but as he tried to evade Degli Incerti, he presented an excellent target.
 Degli Incerti saw his bullets disappearing in the I-15s fuselage and he remained behind it, sending burst after burst into it until it began to burn.
 He then followed it down until it hit the ground.
+The shot down I-15 was also as confirmed by observers from the tri-motor formation.

-In the early morning on 18 February, two Nationalist Ro.37s (flown by Spanish pilots) took off, followed by three Ju 52/3ms escorted by the Spanish Patrulla Azul and the Italian Fiat Group, which now had 24 aircraft.
-When they arrived over the front at el Jarama, the CR.32s turned so that they were patrolling parallel to the front, while the I-15s waited on the other side.
-The Ro.37s and Ju 52/3ms crossed into enemy territory and were attacked immediately.
-Joaquín García-Morato at once broke formation and, followed by Julio Salvador Díaz-Benjumea and Bermúdez de Castro, launched himself into the battle.
-The Italians hesitated until Capitano Nobili, who was leading a Squadriglia, also broke from formation and went to help his companions.
-Finally, the entire group took part in the battle, and was so successful that they destroyed eight Republican fighters for the loss of only one of their number (three according to some sources).
-One I-16 and two shared I-15s were claimed by Tenente Degli Incerti while Sergente Maggiore Silvio Costigliolo claimed an I-15 in the Arganda area.
-The Spaniards Morato and Salvador also claimed a victory each.
+In the early morning on 18 February, two Nationalist Ro.37s (flown by Spanish pilots) took off, followed by three Ju 52/3ms escorted by the Spanish Patrulla Azul and the Italian Fiat Group (totally 25 CR.32 including the Spanish).
+When they arrived over the front at Jarama, the CR.32s turned so that they were patrolling parallel to the front, while a large formation of Polikarpov fighters waited on the other side.
+When the Ro.37s and Ju 52/3ms were safe and returning, capitán Joaquín García Morato broke formation and, followed by teniente Julio Salvador Díaz-Benjumea and capitán Narciso Bermúdes de Castro, launched himself into Soviet fighters near Arganda.
+Disregarding recent orders restricting them from engaging superior numbers of enemy aircraft, Italian pilots tenente Corrado Ricci, tenente Degli Incerti, capitano Guido Nobili and Fiacchino went to the assistance of their Spanish comrades by leading their respective flights against the large Republican formation of Polikarpov fighters.
+Finally, the entire group took part in the battle, fighting a reportedly 21 I-15s and 18 I-16s, and the Italians claimed for four ”Curtiss fighters” destroyed and four probables, as well as four Ratas destroyed and one probables.
+One I-16 and two probable I-15s were claimed by tenente Degli Incerti while sergente maggiore Silvio Costigliolo claimed an I-15 in the Arganda area.
+Sergente maggiore Guido Presel claimed two I-15s and a probable and sergente maggiore Brunetto di Montegnacco claimed two I-16s.
+Among the Spaniards, capitán Morato, who returned with damage to his fighter, was credited with an I-15 and another as a probable while teniente Salvador was credited with and I-16 and a second fighter as a probable.

 During the offensive on Guadalajara, the CR.32s of the 1a and 3a Squadriglie moved from Torrijos to Soria, where the S.81s of the Gruppo Marelli and the Ro.37bis were already concentrated.
 The first to come in to land on 14 March was Tenente Degli Incerti in CR.32 “3-1”.
 During the landing, he turned over the aircraft due to the muddy airfield.
 Degli Incerti was unharmed and the aircraft was later recovered.